Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 	Go to the same folder as pom.xml and run the following command: "mvn clean install".

-	Go to the following folder Moxtra-Java-Sample-Code-SDK/target and copy the WAR file and place it in the webapps folder of tomcat
+	Go to the following folder Moxtra-Java-Sample-Code-SDK/target and copy the .war file in the webapps folder of tomcat (Tomcat/webapps).
+You can also create a folder of your own inside the webapps folder and copy the .war file into it (Tomcat/webapps/your_folder/.war)
-	(Tomcat/webapps)

-	Now change your directory to Tomcat/bin from a terminal or cmd and start your Tomcat server using the following command: sh startup.sh
+	Once you have it deployed (check the /logs dir for any problems), it should be accessible via: http://host:port/your_folder/apiutil/index.htm

-	Now open a browser and visit the page on http://localhost:8080/apiutil/index.htm.
-In case you have your own domain, you can visit the page on http://YOUR_DOMIAN_NAME:8080/apiutil/index.htm
+	For example if you are running your app from localhost then visit the page on http://localhost:8080/apiutil/index.htm.